Building social and emotional wellbeing

 Mental health problems

 Everyone has ups and downs.
 Everyone feels sad or angry or hopeless at times.
 But if you or someone you know has been feeling broken and sad for more than 2 weeks , this could be a sign of a mental illness such as depression or anxiety.
 These are mental illnesses that can be treated.

-There are many situations and circumstances that can affect your mental health, and make it difficult to stay strong, such as:
+Things that can affect mental health, and make it difficult to stay strong, include:

 - problems with families and relationships